 $25,000 goal to win matching grant through MEDC’s Public Spaces Community Places initiative

-LANSING, Mich. – The city of Durand will transform an underused space at Durand Union Station into a green space and picnic area to create a campus at the “Queen of the Rails” through a new crowdfunding campaign the Michigan Economic Development Corporation and local nonprofit Durand Union Station Inc. announced yesterday.
-The campaign is being offered through Michigan-based crowdfunding platform Patronicity.
+LANSING, Mich. – Iron Mountain will be home to an interactive and imaginative learning center through a new crowdfunding campaign the Michigan Economic Development Corporation and local nonprofit, Our Place Community Center-Imagination Factory Children's Museum, announced today.
+The campaign is being offered through the Michigan-based crowdfunding platform Patronicity.

-If the campaign reaches its crowdfunding goal of $25,000 by September 13, the project will win a matching grant with funds made possible by MEDC’s Public Spaces Community Places program.
-For project details and to donate, please visit: patronicity.com/depot.
+If the campaign reaches its crowdfunding goal of $25,000 by September 15, the project will win a matching grant with funds made possible by MEDC’s Public Spaces Community Places program.
+For project details and to donate, please visit: patronicity.com/if.

 The Public Spaces Community Places initiative started in 2014 with MEDC providing matched funding of up to $50,000 for community improvement projects throughout Michigan.
 As of July 12, 2019, MEDC has provided more than $6.6 million in matching grants.
 Since the launch of the program, 218 projects have been successful in reaching their goal, with $7.8 million raised from 40,529 individual donors.